OK, class, please be seated. We have a substitute presenter with us today, please welcome Kelly Young

 OK.
-My little “Cheswick” is 12 years old.
+So, my little “Cheswick” is 12 years old.
 She complained to me about a pain just below her navel.
-She had just had her appendix removed a month ago laproscopically, with one of the three insisions being in her navel.
+She had just had her appendix removed a month ago laproscopically, with one of the three incisions being in her navel.
 What an ordeal that was!
 The month before, the appendix had perforated and she also had pneumonia!

-…somewhat wonderful, occasionally knowledgable, rarely available homeopath, and she advised _____________30C three times a day for three days–stop if there’s a striking improvement or aggravation; she’s so smart, that Elaine–from time to time.
-Anyway, the next day, “Cheswick” had another soccer game (they never end!) and this time, no pain, no tiredness, and no one would have guessed she had her appendix removed a month before!
+…the most UNhelpful, UNknowledgeable, rarely available homeopath, and she advised giving _____________30C three times a day for three days–stop if there’s a striking improvement or aggravation; she’s so smart, that Elaine –sometimes.
+Anyway, the next day, “Cheswick” had another soccer game (they never end!) and this time, no pain, no tiredness, and no one would have guessed she had just had her appendix removed the month before!

 If you know the answer, don’t tell me because apparently this job pays nothing!